Koyede/Tv-series/README.md

 A javascript test project by Koyede Ladoye

-It is a Tv series search engineen web app for all of all of your most laved tv series.
+It is a Tv series search engineen web app for all of your most loved tv series.

-it is created with react and bootstrapp
+it is created using react and bootstrapp